DatabayAG/Web-Push-Notifications/README.md

      <script src="https://www.gstatic.com/firebasejs/6.5.0/firebase-messaging.js"></script>

-Following you can create an messaging object below the initializeApp in the SDK snippet.
+Now you should be able to create a messaging object below the `initializeApp` in the SDK snippet.

     const messaging = firebase.messaging();